Environmental guidance for your business in Northern Ireland & Scotland

 It is also an offence if you plant or cause to grow in the wild certain listed species of plant

-You must apply to the Northern Ireland Environment Agency (NIEA) for any exceptions to these provisions.
+You must apply to the NIEA wildlife team for any exceptions to these provisions.

 Unless you obtain a licence to do so, it is an offence in Scotland to: